djhmateer/auto-archiver/README.md

 - Generally works well

 - The same link run twice through the auto-archiver will produce a different hash.
 Certainly for .webm files.
 This is because there are binary differences in the files sent from youtube or through the youtube dl process.

 # Facebook Video - YoutubeDL

 - Public videos generally downloaded well

 - Facebook Public videos worked around cookie popup for screenshots with code - "Allow the use of cookies from Facebook in this browser".
 This is handled by `base_archiver.py` get which uses Selenium.Webdriver.Firefox which is configured in `base_archiver.py`

+Note to get the correct cookie, use Chrome, F12, first request to fb, Copy as Curl, paste into notepad, then get the cookie.

 - Private videos need to set the ytdlp facebook cookie.